-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 While Gov. Northam said the commonwealth is working to find a way to ease restrictions, he said we're not there yet.
 But the governor and his administration have developed an outline to determine when the state can ease restrictions.

 It's being called the "Forward Virginia Blueprint," and was displayed through a slideshow at Friday's press conference.
-You can find all of those slides here.

 The governor said Virginia is taking aggressive action and is hard at work delivering results on the pandemic.